Lung cancer risks and causes

 We have information about organisations that help you give up smoking.

-Some other things increase lung cancer risk, but they increase the risk far less than smoking.
+Some other things increase lung cancer risk.
+But they increase the risk by only a small amount and far less than smoking.
 They are

 - Exposure to radon gas